vlabella/GLE/README.md

 ### options that control the build

+ * BUILD_GUI - (default: ON) turn off to disable build of the GUI, qgle that requires Qt.
+ * BUILD_MANIP - (default: ON (Linux, Apple) OFF (Windows)) turn off to dsiable build of the manip program.
  * CMAKE_INSTALL_PREFIX - set this to a different location than the default on your system if desired.
- * USE_STATIC_RUNTIME - set this ON to build against Visual Studio static runtimes: /MT instead of /MD.
+ * MSVC_USE_STATIC_RUNTIME - set this ON to build against Visual Studio static runtimes: /MT instead of /MD.
 Also set Boost_USE_STATIC_RUNTIME=ON and have all other libraries built with /MT as well.
  * ZLIB_USE_STATIC_LIBS - set ON to link to static variants of zlib: .a .lib instead of .so and .dll
  * GLE_EXAMPLES_LIBRARY_PATH - set to the root folder of the gle-library folder on your computer.
 Utilized during installation and packaging.
  * GLE_USER_MANUAL_PATH - set to the root folder of the gle-manual folder on your computer.
 Utilized during installation and packaging.
+ * EXTRA_GSLIB_SEARCH_LOCATION - add extra search path for ghostscipt library in qgle application.

 ### Creating packages with cpack